Understanding Process Serving in Snohomish County: A Pro Se Guide in 2026

 Location: 230 Maple Avenue, Snohomish, WA 98290

-Description: Deals with misdemeanor cases and traffic infractions within the city of Snohomish.
+Description: Deals with misdemeanor cases and traffic infractions around Snohomish.

 Location: 250 5th Avenue N, Edmonds, WA 98020